Is Dubai Safe For Americans?

 The things you need to be careful about are the heat, strong currents in the sea, and sand storms.

-Temperatures in Dubai can rise to 120 degrees Fahrenheit/50 degrees Celsius during the summer months of July and August.
-Therefore if you are visiting Dubai around summer, you should not spend too much time outside, use sun protection creme, drink a lot of water, and cover your head.
+• Temperatures in Dubai can rise to 120 degrees Fahrenheit/50 degrees Celsius during the summer months of July and August.
+Therefore if you are visiting Dubai around summer, you shouldn’t spend too much time outside, should use sun protection creme, drink a lot of water, and cover your head.

-Usually, during winter months sandstorms can appear.
-It all depends on how strong it is, but the sand is blowing everywhere throughout the whole city, so if you have to go out, you will have to cover your head and face with a scarf and use sunglasses.
+• Usually, during winter months sandstorms can appear.
+It all depends on how strong it is, but the sand is blowing everywhere throughout the city, so if you have to go out, cover your head and face with a scarf and wear sunglasses.
 Also, visibility on the road is poor and roads become dangerous.

-Rain was never an issue in Dubai, however as the globe is changing, there tend to be heavy rains happening during winter and roads can get flooded.
+• Rain was not an issue in the past, however as the globe is changing, there tend to be heavy rains happening during winter and roads can get flooded.
 Sometimes strong thunders come along with the rain.

 Terrorism in Dubai